 - 1. Defendants charged with contempt in child support enforcement matters. - 2.
-Juveniles alleged to be delinquent. - 3.
-Parents in cases in which a juvenile is alleged to be abused, neglected, or dependent. - 4.
-Respondents in petitions for termination of parental rights. - 5.
-Respondents in incompetency cases filed under Chapter 35A of the North Carolina General Statutes. - 6.
-Minors requesting judicial waiver of parental consent to abortion. - 7.
-Respondents in involuntary commitment matters. - 8.
-Respondents in proceedings for the provision of protective services according to Chapter 108A, Article 6, of the General Statutes. - 9.
-Persons against whom execution is sought under Chapter 1, Article 28 of the General Statutes and in any civil arrest and bail proceeding under Chapter 1, Article 34 of the General Statutes. - 10.
+Parents in cases in which a juvenile is alleged to be abused, neglected, or dependent. - 3.
+Respondents in petitions for termination of parental rights. - 4.
+Persons against whom execution is sought under Chapter 1, Article 28 of the General Statutes and in any civil arrest and bail proceeding under Chapter 1, Article 34 of the General Statutes. - 5.
+Respondents in proceedings for the provision of protective services according to Chapter 108A, Article 6, of the General Statutes. - 6.
 Any other person who has a right to appointed counsel that is not otherwise described in this article or in Article IV, above.